ekondis/mixbench/README.md

 Kernel types
 --------------

-Three types of experiments are executed combined with global memory accesses:
+Four types of experiments are executed combined with global memory accesses:

 1. Single precision Flops (multiply-additions)
 2. Double precision Flops (multiply-additions)
+3. Half precision Flops (multiply-additions)
-3. Integer multiply-addition operations
+4. Integer multiply-addition operations

 Building program
 --------------

-In order to build the program you should make sure that the following variables in "Makefile" is set to the CUDA/OpenCL installation directory:
+In order to build the program you should make sure that the following variables in "Makefile" are set properly according to the CUDA/OpenCL installation directories:

 ```
 CUDA_INSTALL_PATH = /usr/local/cuda